Bundle and Save

 Turn Model: C271

 New Louisville Slugger wood bats have arrived!
-For the 2018 baseball season and beyond, the Select Cut series will always give you a great bang for your buck.
+The Select Cut series will always give you a great bang for your buck.
 Each model is masterfully constructed of the supreme Series 7 wood that comes bone rubbed to make it more dense and durable than ever before.
 Louisville Slugger only uses the top 15% of all their wood during the construction of the Select Cut series and they also guarantee that each wood bat passes their high-quality standard tests.
 In addition, these wood baseball bats all feature a pro cupped end to ensure the hardest piece of wood during construction which results in premium pop with maximum performance at the plate.
 From billet to bat, the Select Cut Series 7 are some of the best bats in the industry.
 Louisville Slugger: It's In Your Hands!

 This particular model, the Louisville Slugger Select Cut Series 7 Maple Wood Bat (WTLW7M271A17), features a popular C271 turn model, an HD high gloss gray finish, and one of the most balanced swing weights out there.
 Increase control of your swing and buy one of these Louisville Slugger wood baseball bats today with free shipping right here at JustBats.com.
 Remember, we're here from click to hit!